PoYuYang/TMDB-iOS-App/README.md

 ## Search

-A search bar for quick access to any type of data.
+A search bar for quick access to any type of media.
 <p align="center"><img src="img/IMG_2804.PNG" alt="Search" width="300" /></p>

 ## Detail Section

-Detail for any shows on the website including Casts, Reviews and recommend show.
+Detail for any shows on the website including casts, reviews and recommend show.
 The button on the toolbar has the same function as the homepage.
 <p align="center"><img src="img/IMG_2819.PNG" alt="Detail" width="300" />
 <img src="img/IMG_2820.PNG" alt="Detail" width="300" />